tlotli-art/corona-invaders-game/README.md

 Simple python game

 ## Introduction
-This is a simple python game where user moves a character towards an objective whiles trying to avoid enemies, if user reaches objective they win, if enemy touches them they lose
+This is a simple python game where the user moves a character towards an objective whiles trying to avoid enemies, if the user reaches objective they win, if enemy touches them they lose

 ## Launch
 python 3.8